-- The aim of the Group's transportation monitoring system is to reduce the carbon footprint of the customers concerned.
+The aim of the Group's transportation monitoring system is to reduce the carbon footprint of the customers concerned.
 Indeed, optimizing routing plans reduces empty-load mileage and vehicle operating time.
-ID Logistics monitored over 500,000 transport orders in 2020. - It has also developed rail monitoring expertise, contributing to the modal shift (monitoring of 1,500 trains per year, the equivalent of 60,000 trucks, over an average distance of 750 km).
+ID Logistics monitored over 2 million transport orders in 2021.

+It has also developed rail monitoring expertise, contributing to the modal shift (monitoring of 1,500 trains per year, the equivalent of 60,000 trucks, over an average distance of 750 km).

-- In 2020, IDEO, a Group subsidiary, signed the EVCOM commitment.
+- Between 2020 and 2021, all of the French transport management businesses signed the EVCOM commitment.
 This charter formalizes a voluntary commitment to reducing carbon emissions on the part of flow managers and freight forwarders.
 It was drawn up by the French Ministry of Ecology, Energy, Sustainable Development and Marine Affairs, and various professional organizations in collaboration with ADEME.
 By signing the charter, the Group has undertaken to meet certain CO2 emission reduction targets.
-Its first commitment under the charter, signed in 2020 for the 2020-2022 period, is to target a 5% reduction in its own GHG emissions and those of its customers within three years.
-For example: - In 2014 Evian Volvic World (a Danone subsidiary) and ID Logistics signed a partnership agreement to set up a unit that will manage all European industrial road and rail shipments across five countries (France, Germany, Belgium, Switzerland and the UK) from 4 production plants and 17 warehouses, involving 1,500 full-load trains per year, with the option of adding further customers in order to improve capacity management by pooling resources. - The objective of managing and optimizing shipments for Evian Volvic World (Evian, Volvic, Badoit, Salvetat) is to reduce costs at each stage of the supply chain (loading, transportation, warehousing and driving), slash Evian Volvic World's carbon footprint in the long term and improve its environmental track record.
+Its first commitment under the charter, signed in 2020 for the 2020-2022 period, is to target a 5% reduction in its own GHG emissions and those of its customers within 3 years. - Within this framework, IDEO, a subsidiary of ID Logistics, won a trophy at the 2022 transport and logistics meetings organized by ADEME in the category of the most innovative action thanks to a CO2 emissions data visualization tool.
+Developed internally, the application is used by operational staff to monitor and manage the reduction of the carbon footprint of customer transport flows.
+Since the beginning of its commitment, IDEO has contributed to reducing its transport-related emissions by 5,195 tCO2eq., the equivalent of over 7,500 full-load truck journeys between Paris and Lyon.